ottok/salsa-ci-pipeline/CONTRIBUTING.md

-When triggered from staging (not the default) branches, there is a `clean images` job that removes the images created during the first stage (the `images` stage), in order to avoid consuming space in the Container Registry.
+When triggered from staging (not the default) branches, there is a `clean images` job that removes the images created during the first stage (the `images` stage), to avoid consuming space in the Container Registry.
 Depending on how you have to test your Merge Request, you may want to keep those images.

-To disable this behavior set the `SALSA_CI_PERSIST_IMAGES` to 1, 'yes' or 'true' on a CI variable (*CI/CD Settings*).
+To disable this behaviour, set the `SALSA_CI_PERSIST_IMAGES` to 1, 'yes' or 'true' on a CI variable (*CI/CD Settings*).

 ### Avoid creating images (in staging branches)

-During the development process, it is possible that you would like to make several `git push`es.
+During the development process, it is possible that you would like to run `git push`several times.
 For each `git push`, all the staging images are built by default, and that could be time-consuming.
 So if you are making several changes and you want to save some time, you could: